 Admission to one of the schools of Andrews University does not guarantee admission to a specific department or program within a given school.
 Transfers from one school to another may be made when the student meets the admission requirements for that school and has the consent of the deans involved.

 HOW TO APPLY

 Request application materials

 Telephone: 800-253-2874 toll free

-Web site: http://www.andrews.edu
+Web site: http://connect.andrews.edu

 Postal Address:

+Undergraduate Admissions Office

 Undergraduate Admissions Office Andrews University